 - Doing It for the Art: Tarn "Toady One" Adams has described it as being his "life's work", reportedly turned down six- or seven-figure deals to license just the name because he doesn't want it to be associated with anything but his life-long creation, and the idea of working for the next twenty years to release v1.0 doesn't bother him.

-"Dorfs" for dwarves, "Dorf Fort", "Urist McX" for any given dwarf, "Cutebolds" for kobolds, "Hidden Fun Stuff" for gateways to hell.
+- "Dorfs" for dwarves, "Dorf Fort", "Urist McX" for any given dwarf, "Cutebolds" for kobolds.

-"Goblinite" or "Goblin Christmas" for the vast bounty of meltable iron weapons and armors a Goblin Siege would bring, once your forces had killed them.
-No longer the case as of DF2010, however, as they now use mostly leather, and frequently use lesser metals for their weapons and helmets.
+- "Goblinite" or "Goblin Christmas" for the vast bounty of iron weapons and armor a goblin siege would bring, once your forces had killed them.

 - "Zombie Spirals" for a common occurrence when the player embarks in an evil biome that raises everything as undead.
 The more that get killed, the more undead there are to fight, until your dwarves are completely overwhelmed.

 - No Budget: The studio's annual operating budget is about US$35,000; for a game that's coded by one guy and which started out as a pure hobby project, that's pretty high.
 For a game that's won a large stack of awards, spawned at least three or four imitators from much larger and better-resourced studios, been the subject of a feature article in the New York Times, and now appears as part of an exhibit in New York's Museum of Modern Art, it's astonishingly low.

 - Throw It In!: When Toady One was testing out the code for adventurer mode necromancers, he discovered he could raise a butchered animal's skin as a separate unit.
 He kept it because "it makes about as much sense as a walking skeleton."